 passed on to the consumer.

 decisions.
-It stated that, if the market demands garments with
+Peerless stated that, if the market demands garments

-features created by the subject fabrics, it must produce such
+that have the features that are created by the subject fabrics, it

-garments or face a decline in sales.
-Peerless must attain certain
+must produce such garments or face a decline in sales.
+It stated

-also indicated that, if it were unable to satisfy the market demand
+Peerless also indicated that, if it were unable to satisfy the

 foreign imports of finished goods.